claudiuchis/home-bid/README.md

 3. C# .Net Core, Entity Framework Core, Web API's, MVC, Multithreading (Async) programming, Postgresql, Git.

-See Docs/README.md for more information about this project See Src/e2e/Features for feature files writen in Gerkin, some of which are alredy automated using bindings defined in Src/e2e/StepsDefinitions
+See Docs/README.md for more information about this project.

+See Src/e2e/Features for feature files writen in Gerkin, some of which are alredy automated using bindings defined in Src/e2e/StepsDefinitions.